ethereum/EIPs/SIPS/sip-23.md

 * SNX's current inflation schedule started on March 13, 2019
 * SNX's current inflation schedule issues 1.44M SNX per week, and halves weekly rewards every 52 weeks for 260 weeks
 * Smoothing (gradually decreasing vs. abruptly halvening) this inflation schedule decreases the potential risk that an inflation halvening poses
-* Smoothing the inflation schedule immediately allows for a more gradual inflation decline while adhering to the original protocol target of ~245M total tokens
+* Smoothing the inflation schedule immediately allows for a more gradual inflation decline

 ## Motivation